-Based on additional details gained during the investigation, agents obtained and executed a search warrant at Lee's residence.
-Inside, agents discovered ice methamphetamine and various other suspected narcotics hidden throughout the house.
-Agents also discovered twelve firearms1 in close proximity to the drugs, along with scales, drug paraphernalia, and assorted ammunition and magazines.
+on additional details gained during the investigation, agents obtained and executed a search warrant Lee's residence.
+Inside, agents discovered methamphetamine and various other suspected narcotics hidden throughout the house.
+Agents also discovered twelve firearms1 in close proximity to the drugs, along with scales, assorted ammunition drug paraphernalia, and magazines.
 The government charged Lee with one count of distributing 50 grams or more of methamphetamine for the January 16 controlled buy (Count 1), two counts of possessing 50 grams or more of methamphetamine with intent to distribute (Counts 2 and 3), and one count of possessing firearms in furtherance of a drug-trafficking crime (Count 4).